mjang/documentation-theme-jekyll/_docs/reference/markdown.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

-There must be at least 3 dashes separating each header cell.
-The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.
-You can also use inline Markdown.

 Markdown | Less | Pretty
 --- | --- | ---